This is a guide covering everything you need to know about using hard light in photography.

 Using your flash is an easy method to recreate that “Avant-Garde” high-end fashion look.

-Shining bright light using your equipment at various angles will also produce unique patterns
+Shining bright light using your equipment at various angles will also produce unique patterns and shadows.

-The easiest pattern being the “half-face” which shines one side of the subject’s face and leaves the other half dark.
+The easiest pattern is the “half-face” which shines one side of the subject’s face and leaves the other half dark.
 Place your light source at a 90-degree angle on the preferred side and voila.

 Hard light will often need little modifiers when compared to soft light.